aogilvie/practical-test-01/README.md

 - the gif is not transparent so dont worry it is not important if it looks like hell
 - you must use PhoneGap 1.7
 - you must use wizSpinner branch 1.7
+- you must use latest iOS SDK
+- minimum target is iOS 4.3

 Lastly,